jacobmcgreen/jacobmcgreen/readme.md

 # About Me:
-I’m a second year student studying computer science at the University of Rochester<br>
+I’m a third year student studying computer science at the University of Rochester<br>

 ## Where to reach me: